 § 2-106.
 Second Year or Thereafter.

 During the second year or thereafter, each full-time student is required to:

-- (a) take an offering that satisfies the Professional Skills requirement pursuant to Section 2-601; and - (b) fulfill the Rigorous Writing Requirement pursuant to Section 2-501.
+- take offerings that satisfy the Professional Development requirement pursuant to Section 2- 601; and - (b) fulfill the Rigorous Writing Requirement pursuant to Section 2-501.